Plaintiff loses because experts could not prove his claims against a camp used for a football camp.

 A season pass release for a Pennsylvania ski are was limited to the inherent risks of skiing.
 Consequently, the plaintiff was able to argue his injury was not due to an inherent risk.

-The defendant one because the court was able to interpret the risk as one that was inherent in skiing.
-The defendant also, laid out the risks of skiing quite broadly in its information to the plaintiff.
+The defendant was one because the court was able to interpret the risk as one that was inherent in skiing.
+The defendant also laid out the risks of skiing quite broadly in its information to the plaintiff.

 Cahill v.
 Ski Liberty Operating Corp., 2006 Pa.
 Dist. & Cnty.
 Dec.
 LEXIS 444; 81 Pa.
 D. & C.4th 344